Stumpwiz/clerk/backend/README.md

 - Grants necessary privileges and sets public schema ownership
 - Exports `DATABASE_URL` for the current session
 - Resets Alembic state safely and runs migrations to `head`
-- Optionally migrates data from your local SQLite DB (`backend/instance/community_admin.db`) into PostgreSQL
 - Validates the setup by running `backend/scripts/test_models.py`

 Notes: